Achraf-saadali/Food-Inspection/README.md

 # 20. Future Direction

-The final objective is to evolve the current food-detection module into a complete **AI-assisted food inspection system**.
+The objective of the project is to evolve the current food-detection module into a complete AI-assisted food inspection system, combining:

-The system will combine:

 * Real-time object detection
 * Visual quality assessment